It's never too late to start shopping with a conscience!

 We’ve said this before, and we’ll say it again: going green is the best thing we can do for this Earth.
-It may not be easy but we can certainly play our part, from our clothing choices to our consumption of food.
+It may not be easy, but we can certainly play our part, from our clothing choices to our consumption of food.
 Switching to organic food isn’t just sustainable, it’s healthy too!
 And any leftovers can be put to use at food banks.
 But, back to the fun stuff: fashion.
 There are ways to shop for clothes responsibly, such as swapping instead of shopping.
 But if second-hand shopping just isn’t for you or there are some garments you can’t find, like cold-weather gear, there’s no reason to fret.
 Check out these clothes made ethically and from organic cotton so you (and the kids) can stay eco-friendly and fashionable.
-You can always donate old clothes when the kids have grown out of them and make that little bit go a long way.
+Another top tip: you can also donate old clothes when the kids have grown out of them and make that little bit go a long way.

-We love Matter and we’re thrilled that there’s a selection of #mattermini garments made from offcuts for the little ones.
-That’s right you can get matching outfits with your little one with a dress, shorts or straight cut baby berms so the kids can grow into them!
+We love Matter and we’re thrilled there’s a selection of #mattermini garments made from offcuts for the little ones.
+That’s right, you can get matching outfits with your little one in the form of a dress, shorts or straight cut baby berms that leave more room for your kids to grow into them!
 Stitched in Singapore, these outfits are made from organic cotton and are comfy and fun, perfect for your little eco-warrior’s play dates.

 Le Petit Society